awsdocs/amazon-kendra-developer-guide/doc_source/tutorial-search-metadata-query-kendra.md

    The AWS CLI displays the search results\.
 To get a list of facets of type `EVENT`, navigate to the "FacetResults" section of the AWS CLI output to see a list of filterable facets with their counts\.
 For example, one of the facets is "Champions League"\.
 **Note**
-Instead of `EVENT`, you can choose any of the index fields you created in [Step 4: Creating an Amazon Kendra index and ingesting the metadata](tutorial-creating-index.md) for the `DocumentAttributeKey` value\.
+Instead of `EVENT`, you can choose any of the index fields you created in [Creating an Amazon Kendra index](tutorial-search-metadata-create-index-ingest.md#tutorial-search-metadata-create-index) for the `DocumentAttributeKey` value\.

 1. To run the same search but filter only by the results containing "Champions League", use the [query](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/kendra/query.html) command: